The Best Spanish Dessert Wine

 Spanish Dessert Wine

 But what is Spain’s ‘secret’ offering to the wine world?
-Oenophiles are well aware that the Iberian Peninsula is responsible for delectable red wines – so too are the whites of Galicia justly revered.
-Sherry is an iconic wine style from Andalucia with a ton of history and recognition, yet the wider region is also celebrated for its powerful, incredibly concentrated sweet wine styles.
-This is Spain’s most underrated wine category – dark, unctuous dessert wines that are a million miles apart from Sauternes.
+Oenophiles are well aware that the Iberian Peninsula is responsible for delectable red wines, and the whites of Galicia are revered.
+Sherry is an iconic wine style from Andalucia with a ton of history and recognition, yet the wider region is also celebrated for its powerful, incredibly concentrated, sweet wine styles.
+This is Spain’s most underrated wine category – dark, unctuous dessert wines a million miles apart from Sauternes.
 Of course, lighter dessert wines do exist and are made both in Andalucia and across Spain, but it is important to pay due homage to a wine style that is centuries old.

-The white grape responsible for making these powerful Andalucian concoctions is called Pedro Ximenez, the mainstay of dessert wine production in Jerez.
+Pedro Ximenez, Jerez’s mainstay of dessert wine production, is the white grape responsible for making these powerful Andalucian concoctions.
 Taken to Australia in the 1800s, Pedro Ximenez – PX for short – thrives in hot climates and prefers richer soils; it is a late-ripening variety that can be a nightmare to grow due to its predilection to developing viticultural hazards such as downy mildew and esca.
-Nevertheless, it produces a singular and inimitable style of dessert wine – the traditional Malaga sweet wines are dense, treacly, and cloying even, an unashamed monument to powerful and rich sweet wine styles.
+Nevertheless, it produces a singular and inimitable style of dessert wine – the traditional Malaga sweet wines are dense, treacly, and cloying even, an unashamed monument to powerful and decadent sweet wine styles.

 Bodegas Malaga Virgen